 Though it would help save Adam’s life, the replacement drug wreaked havoc on his immune system.
 An air bubble formed in his chest, and later, his esophagus became partially blocked.
 For eight months, he wore a mask to fend off infections.

 Despite the precautions, virus after virus infected him, and eventually he suffered septic shock.
-Of all the side effects, or “party favors,” as his mom Connie ruefully calls them, the most disturbing was a week-long bout with delirium.
+Of all the side effects, or “party favors,” as his mom Connie Cruthirds ruefully calls them, the most disturbing was a week-long bout with delirium.

 “One thing after another kept happening,” Connie says.